Profile updated 27/11/23

 There are many fine country houses in the Heart of England, moated manor houses with priest holes such as Baddesley Clinton and Harvington Hall, there are Queen Anne-style houses like Hanbury Hall, and fine Georgian houses, an example being Attingham Park.
 Some are impressive shells like Witley Court, a victim of fire in the 1930s and allegedly visited one night in the 1960s by Bob Dylan when ‘ghost-hunting’.
 The region boasts houses of the ‘Arts and Crafts’ period, examples include Wightwick (pronounced Whittick) Manor, and on the Cotswolds, Rodmarton Manor which was built at the beginning of the 20th century.

 Walking is the best way to explore.
-I lead guided walks of towns and cities, including Stratford-upon-Avon, Gloucester, Hereford, Worcester, Cheltenham, Birmingham to name a few.
+I lead guided walks of towns and cities, including Stratford-upon-Avon, Gloucester, Hereford, Worcester, Cheltenham, Malvern, Birmingham to name a few.
 Even smaller towns can rich histories and are worth exploring, such places include Evesham, Ludlow, Malvern, Tewkesbury (2021 is the 550th anniversary of the Battle of Tewkesbury), and Upton-upon-Severn.
 Often hidden away down an alley or round a corner is something of interest.